Home

 How to Read Blueprints

-There are three basic house plan blueprint views:
+There are three basic house construction plan views:

 Floor Plans

-But first, open blueprint symbols.
-The blueprint symbols glossary will open in a new window so you can toggle back and forth between the How to Read Blueprints tutorial and the blueprints symbols glossary as needed.
+To understand the various symbols shown on the floor plans, first open our blueprint symbols glossary.
+This glossary will open in a new window so you can easily switch back and forth between the How to Read Blueprints tutorial and the symbols glossary as needed.

 Let's start with the walls.